numob/BarcodeScannerLibraryIOS/README.md

 A class that incorporates custom logic for selecting and returning barcodes recognized from `DataScannerViewController`.

 - **Parameters:**
   - `onRecognizedItem`: A callback function that handles the recognized item and whether it includes the target.
+The callback provides two parameters:
+    - `scannedCode`: The recognized item (e.g., barcode) from the DataScannerViewController.
+    - `isInCenterOfView`: A boolean indicating whether the recognized item is within the specified focus area.
   - `isTargetVisible`: A boolean that sets the target visible or not; optional and default true.
-  - `focusedViewWidth`: Sets the width of the focused view, which restricts the recognized items within the view; optional.
-  - `focusedViewHeight`: Sets the height of the focused view, which restricts the recognized items within the view; optional.

 ### Example:
 ```swift
     BarcodeScannerView(